 The Importance of Bear Market Holistic Investing

-You have to consider technical factors, like momentum, and fundamental factors, like growth and value.
+You have to consider technical factors, such as momentum, and fundamental factors, such as growth and value.
 And you have to consider how the factors affect and interact with each other.

 In my Stock Power Ratings system, I rate stocks based on three primary technical (or price-based) factors:

 This is objective and systematic — the numbers speak for themselves.

 But this is also just the first slice of my analysis.
 I drill down into the data to pick apart each of the six factors.
 I also look for a major, sustainable growth generator — or a durable mega trend, as I call them — that I expect will support improving fundamentals and technicals.

 Then I cap it off by looking for that special “X-factor,” or that potential catalyst the market seems to be ignoring.